Skip to content

 The PC/Xbox Hybrid Architecture

-The most significant architectural distinction for Project Helix — compared to all previous Xbox consoles — is its reported design goal of running both Xbox titles and PC games natively.
+The most significant architectural distinction for Project Helix — compared to all previous Xbox consoles — is its confirmed design goal of running both Xbox titles and PC games.
+That would make this Xbox console notably different from every previous Xbox hardware generation.
 This implies several hardware-level decisions:

 • DirectX 13 / next-gen API support — compatibility with PC graphics APIs